 Can U.S. permanent residents travel to Canada?

-Of course, U.S. permanent residents can travel to Canada without a tourist visa.
+Of course, U.S. permanent residents can travel to Canada with a green card or a valid passport.
+A tourist visa is not required.
 However, if you travel to Canada by plane, you do need to obtain an eTA (Electronic Travel Authorization) online, which will allow you to board a flight quickly.
 After you arrive at the entry point in Canada, you just need to show your eTA, passport and green card and you’re good to go.
 If you cross the border by land, you only need to show your passport and green card.

 Can U.S. Permanent Residents Travel to Mexico?